dotnet/AspNetCore.Docs/aspnetcore/security/authentication/accconfirm.md

 ## View the Identity database

-See [Working with SQLite in an ASP.NET Core MVC project](xref:tutorials/first-mvc-app-xplat/working-with-sql) for instructions on how to view the SQLite database.
+See [Work with SQLite in an ASP.NET Core MVC project](xref:tutorials/first-mvc-app-xplat/working-with-sql) for instructions on how to view the SQLite database.

 For Visual Studio: